Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
 This was followed by two more 51% attacks on ETC.

-AXIASolar overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the parachains to tap into stronger guarantees at genesis.
+AXIACoin overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the parachains to tap into stronger guarantees at genesis.
 Sovereign chains must expend much more effort to grow the value of their coin so that it is not easily attackable by well-funded attackers.